tingyix/Recipes-and-Ratings/README.md

 ### Next Steps
 Future improvements may include experimenting with additional features like recipe tags, natural language processing of the description field, or clustering recipes by cuisine type.

+## Baseline Model

+For our baseline, we used a **Linear Regression model** to predict the average recipe rating.
+The purpose of this model is to establish a simple benchmark against which we can compare more complex models later.

+### Features and Their Types
+We included the following features in our baseline model:

+- **`minutes`** (quantitative): Total preparation time
+- **`n_steps`** (quantitative): Number of steps in the recipe
+- **`n_ingredients`** (quantitative): Number of ingredients used

+There were no ordinal or nominal features in this model, so no categorical encoding was necessary.

+### Preprocessing
+Before fitting the model, we standardized all numeric features using **`StandardScaler`** to ensure they were on comparable scales.
+This is important for linear models, as features on larger scales can disproportionately affect the regression weights.

+### Performance
+We trained the model on 80% of the data and tested it on the remaining 20%, using **Mean Absolute Error (MAE)** as our evaluation metric.

+- **Baseline Model MAE: 0.498**

+This MAE reflects the average absolute difference between predicted and actual ratings.
+While not highly accurate, the model serves its purpose as a simple benchmark.
+The relatively straightforward structure and few input features help us interpret the results and compare against more advanced approaches like Random Forests.

+### Conclusion
+This baseline model is **not expected to be highly predictive**, but it provides a useful reference point.
+Any future models that incorporate non-linear relationships, additional features, or interaction terms should ideally outperform this model in terms of MAE.